kukuu/Microservice-NodeJS/README.md

 By splitting your app into small units every part of it is independently deployable and scalable, can be written by different teams and in different programming languages and can be tested individually.

+The micro-service  applications capable of running in their own memory space and scale independently from each other across potentially many separate machines.

 When you choose to build your application as a set of microservices, you need to decide how your application’s clients will interact with the microservices.
 With a monolithic application there is just one set of (typically replicated, load‑balanced) endpoints.
 In a microservices architecture, however, each microservice exposes a set of what are typically fine‑grained endpoints.

 Services must handle requests from the application’s clients.
 Furthermore, services must sometimes collaborate to handle those requests.
 They must use an inter-process communication protocol.
 Use asynchronous messaging for inter-service communication.
 Services communicating by exchanging messages over messaging channels.
 Examples of asynchronous messaging technologies are Apache Kafka and RabbitMQ.